Hozomeen

 Hozomeen has two graded cement ramps, which are generally accessible from mid-June through September.
 There is no boat launch on the south end of Ross Lake; to reach Hozomeen from the south, canoes, kayaks, and small crafts can be launched at Colonial Creek Campground, boated five miles on Diablo Lake, then portaged around Ross Dam to Ross Lake.
 Ross Lake Resort offers a portage service.
 Learn more about boating on Ross Lake.

-Hozomeen Campground has 75 designated sites and facilities include pit toilets, potable water, picnic tables and fire grates.
-Guests must pack-out all trash.
+Hozomeen Campground has 75 first-come, first-served designated sites, and facilities include pit toilets, potable water, picnic tables, and fire grates.
+Guests must pack out all trash.

 Hiking